 The Plan File Directory web page is available in the Web Client and serves a similar purpose as the Open Plan Files dialog in the Desktop Client.
-You can provide a link to this page within your Axiom forms to provide users with an easy way of opening their available plan files in the web.
+You can direct users to this page, to provide them with an easy way of opening their available plan files in the web.